WalterZWang/SBCL-Temp-Repo/README.md

 - Test your code before you push it to this repo.
 Why both and how?
 See the Test-Driven Development (TDD) and unit test session in [Code Development](#code-development).
     - Learn what is [Test-driven development](https://www.xenonstack.com/blog/test-driven-development-python)
+        - For project leaders: save your trouble to review the code, and avoid one unnoticed change mess up the whole project.
+        - For team members: help them know what exactly you want, and help them to validate their codes.
     - Unit test in Python
         - [Blog](https://machinelearningmastery.com/a-gentle-introduction-to-unit-testing-in-python/)
         - [Video](https://www.youtube.com/watch?v=6tNS--WetLI)